ryoy531/Asm2sv/README.md

 $ /path/to/Asm2sv gfftolist -g reference.gff      #This will create query list csv
 ```
 <sup>[Note] These genome fasta/GFF files originated from soybean genomes (see citaiton).
-These data was prunned to use in this tutorial.</sup>
+These data was pruned to use in this tutorial.</sup>

-The above command will create a csv file named `summary_gene_reference_genome.csv`.
-Important columns are described below:
+The above command will create a csv file named `summary_gene_reference.csv`.
+Columns in this data are described below:
 ####
 | column | string | meaning |
 | ------ | ------ | ------- |